 Newton B Drury Scenic Parkway: This 10 miles long scenic drive runs adjacent to the 101 and is unmissable.
-This drive takes you to the Big Tree Trailhead, Elk Prairie visitor center and campsite and a resident herd of Roosevelt Elk.
+This drive takes you to the Big Tree Trailhead, Elk Prairie visitor centre and campsite and a resident herd of Roosevelt Elk.

 Bald Hills Road: If you have time this scenic drive offers some amazing scenery and is located off the 101 north of Orick.

 Avenue of the Giants: I highly recommend this scenic drive off highway 101 near Myer Flats.
 The great thing about this scenic drive is that it links back up to the 101 so you don’t have to go far off route.
-We would a creek to stop and swim at along this drive, it was stunning.
+We found a creek to stop and swim at along this drive, it was stunning.

 Drive through a tree in Redwood National Park